Skip to main content Skip to secondary navigation

 Main content start

-Stanford supports the peaceful expression of free speech on White Plaza by groups representing a variety of viewpoints and perspectives.
-These tabling guidelines, aligned with the university's time, place, and manner rules, were developed to ensure equitable access, safety, and coordination with scheduled events and activities in White Plaza.
+Stanford University supports the peaceful expression of free speech in White Plaza by groups representing a wide range of viewpoints and perspectives.
+The following tabling guidelines were developed to align with the university's rules regarding time, place, and manner.
+These guidelines aim to ensure equitable access, safety, and coordination with scheduled events and activities in White Plaza.

-Here you can learn more about tabling within White Plaza through our frequently asked questions.
-Additionally, you may use our form to submit a tabling request.
+You can learn more about tabling in White Plaza by visiting our frequently asked questions section.
+Additionally, you can submit a tabling request using our online form.

 Frequently Asked Questions